 What causes Sacroiliac (SI) Joint Sprain?

-A sacroiliac joint sprain may be caused by a direct trauma to the pelvis, due to a fall or collision on the playing field, or it can occur due to overuse from repetitive twisting motions that are frequently seen in sports.
-Sometimes there is no clear cause for this condition.
+Direct trauma to the pelvis may cause a sacroiliac joint sprain, such as a fall or collision on the playing field, or it can occur due to overuse from repetitive twisting motions frequently seen in sports.
+Sometimes, there is no apparent cause for pelvic joint injury.

-SI joint sprain is most common in these sports:
+SI joint dysfunction is most common in these sports:

 - Hockey